alsmal23/S4T1TM2/README.md

 ### [Timesheet](https://www.timesheet.io/)
+>This section definitely not done yet, but wanted to get some of my research visable.
+I plan to make this into a more compact and presentible form.

 #### Overview
 Timesheet is and individual user time tracking solution with a focus on tracking contract work.
 Although it includes a lot of features that probabably won't want to consider for YAAM (including, but not limited to billing and expense tracking because the assumption is that YAAMs users are salaried), it is primarly a time and completed task tracking applciation.
 This makes it relelevant our research because it's conceptually very similar to out first TM application in class, but with a GUI and some critical features added, primarily projects, tags, and GUIs on web and mobile.

-The general first time user flow in Timesheets is for a user to create a project, maybe a tag or two, and then start tracking tasks with the timer, once tasks are stopped they will ask for tags and a description.
-Note that the mobile app is free, but the web app is not, therefore the mobile app with timer is the most common use case.
+The general user flow in Timesheets is for a user to create a project, maybe a tag or two, and then start tracking tasks with the timer, once tasks are stopped they will ask for tags and a description.
+Note the mobile app is free, but the web app is not, therefore the mobile app with timer is the most common use case.

 #### Structures flow
 <table>